 But you must know that refrigerating your homemade mayo won’t make it last long as when you put it in the freezer.
 In my opinion, it’s best to only make a small quantity of mayo you can finish using within a week.

-Yes, some of the health benefits of eating mayo includes promotion of nail health, improvement of the skin and also contain some vitamins and minerals.
+Yes, some of the health benefits of eating mayo include the promotion of nail health, and improvement of the skin, and also contains some vitamins and minerals.

 Are there natural preservatives for mayo?

 Organic acids are the most natural preservative used in extending the shelf life of mayonnaise.

 If it’s store-bought, yes.
 However, if it’s homemade mayo you make yourself, there are no preservatives unless you want to purposely add one.

 Homemade mayonnaise is a great thing, but it doesn’t last forever.
 If you’re not using it quickly, it’s best to preserve your homemade (and even store-bought) mayo in the fridge.
 The mayonnaise will stay fresh for two (2) weeks if you refrigerate it properly.

 The longer the shelf life of your homemade mayo, the more savings you get on your food budget and the more money you can save for other things.
 However, as long as you may want to preserve your homemade mayo, it should be used as soon as possible.